 14.1.
 Should a parent be unhappy with the SEND provision of the Foundation, in the first instance they should contact their child's Head of Key Stage/Year.
-Should the concern remain, a copy of the Complaints Procedure is available on the Founddation's website.
+Should the concern remain, a copy of the Complaints Procedure is available on request from any of the school offices.